ntd/silverstrap/README.md

-  If you install the [silverstripe-autotoc](http://dev.entidi.com/p/silverstripe-autotoc/) module, silverstrap will generate on the fly the table of contents of the current page (if possible) and it will present it in a _.navlist_ on the left side.
+  If you install the [silverstripe-autotoc](http://dev.entidi.com/p/silverstripe-autotoc/) module, silverstrap will generate on the fly the table of contents of the current page (if possible) and it will present it in a _.navlist_ on the right side.
 Your site will gain table of contents for free.
 * Proper support for pages nested at arbitrary levels.
 * Quite extensible and customizable.
 This can be done by *overriding* the default implementation instead of editing it: check the following